afontenot/aur-auracle-wrapper/README.md

 ## Contributing

 Reasonable pull requests are welcomed.
-Please don't try to add pacman wrappeng.
+Please don't try to add pacman wrapping.
 Any changes you make should be run through `shellcheck` before submission.